Finding Music in DiscoverE and EUCLID

-- For films in any format (VHS, DVD, etc.), use format: VISUAL MATERIALS.
+- For films in any format (VHS, DVD, etc.), choose Resource Type: Video.

-- To find only items in Heilbrun, Woodruff, and Chemistry Libraries, use library: GENERAL.
+- To find only items in Heilbrun, Woodruff, and Chemistry Libraries, choose specific location in Library.

-- To find videos containing a specific language, use the language limit .
+- To find videos containing a specific language, choose specific language in Language.

-*HINT: When using search limits you may miss items in EUCLID which are "in-process" (not yet cataloged).
+**HINT: When using search limits you may miss items in DiscoverE which are "in-process" (not yet cataloged).
 These items are all classified as item-type "book" until they are cataloged.